Applicants for fellowships should complete the following steps:

 In the past, delinquent references have been the most serious problem in giving full consideration to an applicant’s proposal.
 The applicant is responsible for assuring timely submission of recommendations.
 Referees must submit their letters by uploading them onto the web platform after applicants have input their email addresses, which will generate a prompt providing a unique link so that the referee’s letter can go into the applicant’s file.
 The referee’s letter MUST be submitted as a single pdf document.
 Real signatures are not required, either for the applicant or the referee.
 It is strongly recommend that you request letters of recommendation as soon as you start working on the application.
 Applicants should fill out the top portion of the reference form and send them to their referees so the referees can use those forms for their letters.
 It is the applicant’s responsibility to ensure that the letters are submitted properly.
-The web platform with instructions for how to upload applications and reference letters will be operational by April 1, 2013.

 Project information sheet

 In order to obtain the certificate of affiliation, applicants must submit a two-page (maximum) project information sheet.
 This document should also be used for non-Indian citizens when it is time to obtain a research visa for India.

 The project information sheet should provide the following information: